 Organizations for Legal Services Sector Entrepreneurs

-If you are interested in exploring innovations in legal tech, and developing creative solutions to some of the most pressing issues at the intersection of law and technology you may join Legal Hackers KL.
+Exploring innovations in legal tech and developing creative solutions to some of the most pressing issues at the intersection of law is of interest.
+And technology you may join Legal Hackers KL.

 They meet up to share information and ideas related to technology that can transform the practice of law.

 You may also join the lawyer’s community on Facebook called LawTech Malaysia created for addressing and tackling the pressing issues at the intersection of law and technology.

 Top 20 Highest Paying Malaysian Law Firms for Pupillage

 Here’s a list of top 20 highest paying Malaysian law firms for pupilage along with the snippets from experiences shared by former and current employees of these firms.

 APAC regional legal technology conference LexTech recently launched an AI chatbot called, LEXi, developed by Malaysia’s CanChat.
 It focuses on addressing enquiries of LexTech delegates in real-time via Facebook Messenger.

 The regional legal tech conference, LexTech18, will take place in Kuala Lumpur, Malaysia on Oct 25-26, 2018.